 The verdict is in: the world’s GDP is forecast to slow down in 2019 by 0.2% YoY, according to the Organisation for Economic Cooperation and Development (OECD), a leading economic thinktank.

 With tighter trade restrictions, Brexit uncertainty, exacerbating trade negotiations, rising financing rates, and hyperinflation of several currencies, it comes to no surprise that global growth is predicted to continue deflating in 2020.

 What this means for businesses that operate in local, unstable currencies but indebted in US dollars, for example, is that they might be forced to make cutbacks, such as increasing staff turnover or reducing their hiring rates.
-Valuable employees, especially at high-earning senior level, may be prioritised against a number of factors, including increased cost-effective mobility that facilitate trade and business connections.
+Valuable employees, especially at high-earning senior level, may be prioritised against a number of factors, including increased cost-effective mobility that facilitates trade and business connections.